Mowbraytown Presbyterian Church: Description

-Internally, the church has a diagonally boarded raked ceiling with scissor trusses and arched timber braces to the nave.
+Internally, the former church has a diagonally boarded raked ceiling with scissor trusses and arched timber braces to the nave.
 Faceted timber columns and pointed arches separate the double gable transept which internally is divided into four gables.
 The building has tongue and groove walls above the dado with silky oak panelling below.
 A large pointed arch opens to the apse, which houses a large pipe organ, with a round leadlight window above, and a pointed arch door to the west opening to the vestry.
 The church has carved silky oak altar, pulpit, rail and high-backed chairs.
 The entry is separated from the nave by a timber screen and the timber pews appear original.

 The hall is a single-storeyed timber building with a steep pitch gable roof with asbestos cement tiles laid in a diamond pattern, roof vents and terracotta ridges and front finial.
 The east and west sides have a lower pitch, and the front and rear sections have lower hips.
 The building has concrete stumps, weatherboard sheeting to balustrade height and chamferboard above, with twin centrally pivoted hopper windows and coloured glass fanlights.

 The south entry, at footpath level at the property boundary, has a central gable entry with recessed folding double timber doors with a long narrow fanlight and decorative timber brackets and battens.
 The higher gable behind has a panel of four sash windows with coloured glass inserts and a timber battened panel above.

 Internally, the hall has a diagonally boarded raked ceiling, a flat section with fretwork vents at the collar beam and metal ties to the top plate.
 The building has a timber floor, tongue and groove walls, raised stage and side partitions with double timber doors either side, and timber posts with arched brackets which separate the side aisles.
 The central entry has a room to either side, and the rear section has a kitchenette.